 Conversely, the reversed meaning of this card usually deals with manipulative people or people who are always on the defensive and never proactively achieve anything.
 Valor turns into procrastination and apathy, a fertile breeding ground for negative ideas.

-Courage, proactive behavior, standing for your beliefs, valor
+Courage, proactive behavior, standing for your beliefs, and valor.

-Reversed: Defensiveness, lack of critical distance, being offended
+Reversed: Defensiveness, lack of critical distance, and being offended.